mtumilowicz/designPatterns/README.md

 ### template method
-* theory: `template method` is used to define an algorithm in a base class using abstract operations that subclasses override to provide concrete behavior.
+* theory: `template method` is used to define an algorithm in a base class using abstract operations that subclasses provide with concrete behavior.
 * code: We have a base class `Trip` with template method `performTrip()` that consists of: